About obstructive sleep apnoea

 Obstructive sleep apnoea symptoms

-Your child might have sleep apnoea symptoms at night while he’s sleeping and also during the day.
+Your child might have sleep apnoea symptoms at night while they’re sleeping.
+They might also have daytime symptoms.

 Sleep-related symptoms include: